aallam/aallam.github.io/_posts/2019-06-05-asynchronous-programming-with-kotlin.md

 > “Asynchrony, in computer programming, refers to the occurrence of events independent of the main program flow and ways to deal with such events”
 > — [Wikipedia](https://en.wikipedia.org/wiki/Asynchrony_(computer_programming))

-Asynchrony, is a programming model where a program starts some tasks, without waiting/blocking for the tasks results.
+Asynchrony is a programming model where a program starts some tasks, without waiting/blocking for the results of the tasks.
 The program continues his work until receiving a signal that the results are available.

 ### Concurrency
 > In programming, concurrency is the _composition_ of independently executing processes (…), [and] dealing _with_ lots of things at once (…).
 > — [Rob Pike](https://blog.golang.org/concurrency-is-not-parallelism)

-Concurrency is about composition: handling multiple tasks being in progress at the same time, but not necessary simultaneously or with specific order.
+Concurrency is about composition: handling multiple tasks being in progress in the same time, but not necessarily simultaneously or with a specific order.

-### Parallellism
+### Parallelism
 > Parallel computing is a type of computation in which many calculations or the execution of processes are carried out simultaneously
 > — [Wikipedia](https://en.wikipedia.org/wiki/Parallel_computing)